ziminMIAO/DFGaze/README.md

 **To test a model**
 First, place the model paths for gaze, attribute, and texture in the appropriate location.
 You can download them from either Baidu Netdisk or Google Drive.

 `python test.py --gpu_id 0`

 **To train a model**

 `python train.py --gpu_id 0`
-(Please set the arguments after read the code)

 ## Acknowledgement
 ### Reference